mwilkens/dq4psxtrans/README.md

 The F-type commands have a second argument that have unique (usually increasing) values throughout the script.
 I suspect these are goto operations.

+The `C021A0` command has lots of uses, but the two most particularly relevant to us are:
+* `C021A0 <offset> <dialogId>`
+* `C021A0 <FFF0> <???>`

+Both of these display dialog to the screen, the second form seems to be related to type 26 blocks.
+Not sure how yet.

+`C02678` commands perform character movement during cutscenes.

 ## Credits

 This effort is based on the work of Markus Schroeder, I hardly take credit for this, I just love Dragon Quest and want to see this game translated.